-Pueblo Grande features a prehistoric Hohokam ruin encircled by a 2/3-mile interpretive trail.
+S’edav Va’aki Museum (formerly Pueblo Grande Museum & Archaeological Park) features a prehistoric Hohokam ruin encircled by a 2/3-mile interpretive trail.
 Inside the museum, changing gallery exhibits explore Hohokam archaeology, Southwestern cultures and contemporary Native American arts.

 The Cultural Center at Talking Stick Resort features art reflecting the Pima and Maricopa ancestry that now forms the Salt River Pima-Maricopa Indian Community.
 In fact, most of the art on display at the Center was created by members of the Community.
 You’ll see Native pottery, jewelry and a talking stick, a custom piece from which the resort gets its name.